mscharstrom/nginx-redirect-guide/README.md

 <b>Redirect domain to your own NGINX web server and setup SSL.</b>
 <br><br>
 This guide assumes that you have already setup NGINX, configured nginx.conf and have a website that you want to redirect to.
-We are doing this redirection in our NGINX server and not on an application level.
+We are doing this redirection server-side and not on an application level.
 <br><br>
 Other prerequisites:<br>
 - [x] You've set an "A" (HTTP) redirect from your web hotel to your own public IP of the webserver.